zsoltkovacs/p2pp/README.md

 > **;P2PP REPRAPCOMPATIBLE**  *[OPTIONAL]*
   Enhances the compatibility with RepRap type boards (e.g. Duet) by filtering out Slic3r default commands that are incompatible with this firmware

+> **;P2PP ACCESSORYMODE**  *[OPTIONAL, ALPHA]*
+  Generates separate MAF and GCODE files with pause to run files in accessory mode.
+This mode is currently NOT compatible with the Asychronous tower and side wipe functions.

 ### Print Settings
 1. In Slic3r, Click the "Print Settings Tab"